Felly Bull

 7. Whichever method you're using, add the beans and cook for a further 30 minutes until the pork is very tender.
 Season to taste then serve hot.

-8. We enjoyed ours with basmati rice, grated cheese, sour cream and garlic bread on the side.
+8. We enjoy ours with basmati rice, garnished with grated cheese and sour cream, and nachos on the side.

 Did you make this recipe?